 Estate planning is for everyone – not just the old, wealthy, and retired.
 Too many people put off creating an estate plan because they don’t think they need one, they don’t want to think about their own death, they’re confused about the process, or they don’t know where to start.
 Unfortunately we cannot predict how long we will live, and if you don’t prioritize creating and maintaining an estate plan now, your family may be forced to sort out the complicated and stressful details after your death.

 So contact the Law Offices of Craig L. Cook today.
-Our knowledgeable, friendly attorneys will walk you through the process and help you communicate your wishes clearly, avoid mistakes, minimize taxes, and modify your plans when your circumstances change.
-To schedule your free consultation, call us at 479-783-8000 or fill out our contact form.
+Your knowledgeable, friendly estate planning attorney will walk you through the process and help you communicate your wishes clearly, avoid mistakes, minimize taxes, and modify your plans when your circumstances change.
+To schedule your free consultation with an estate planning attorney, call us at 479-783-8000 or fill out our contact form.